The term “self-help” refers to either borrowing and/or working.

 Loans must be repaid by the student and/or the parents.
 Employment or work-study provides a moderate resource that can assist the student in meeting part of his/her expenses.

 Summaries of the various self-help programs are as follows:

-This is a non-need-based loan program which allows parents to apply to borrow funds to pay for college expenses.
-A parent may apply to borrow a maximum of the student's cost of attendance minus any student financial aid.
-The PLUS loan has an annual interest rate of 7.9%.
+This is a non-need-based loan program that allows parents to apply to borrow funds to pay for college expenses.
+A parent may apply to borrow a maximum of the student’s cost of attendance minus any student financial aid.
+The PLUS loan has an annual interest rate of 7.60 percent for the 2018-2019 academic year.
 Monthly repayment on PLUS loans begins within 60 days after the second disbursement of the loan.
 Deferment may be requested at the time of application for the loan.

 Email Financial Aid or call 800-544-7223, ext.
 6162.